MRWilliamsGit/InvestmentInsight/README.md

 Getting Started
 ---------------
-1. Clone the repository, create a virtual environment, and install the requirements needed to run the application
+1. To run locally: Clone the repository, create a virtual environment, and install the requirements needed to run the application
 ```
 pip install -r requirements.txt
 ```